-Net Position - Net position represents the difference between assets and liabilities.
+Net Position - Net position represents the difference between assets and liabilities and deferred inflows and outflows of resources.
 The net investment in capital assets consists of capital assets, net of accumulated depreciation, and reduced by the outstanding balances of any borrowing used for the acquisition, construction or improvement of those assets.
 Net position is reported as restricted when there are limitations imposed on their use through external restrictions imposed by creditors, grantors or laws or regulations of other governments.
 All other net position is reported as unrestricted.